neozenith/neozenith.github.io/blog/posts/2019-10-23-pytest-coaching-postmortem.md

 We have a process for seeding new learning across the team but also a mechanism to reinforce those learnings and keep each other accountable.

+# Bonus

+I have thrown in the reading list three other books that I have had recommended to me and I'm sure have impacted me and my ability to deliver on interpersonal effectiveness:

+ - [Radical Candor - Kim Scott][radical-candor]
+ - [Team of Teams - General Stanley McChrystal][team-of-teams]
+ - [Extreme Ownership - Jocko Willink and Leif Babin][extreme-ownership]

+All three deal with a variety of real life situations from the battle field to the office.
+All are about how to handle interpersonal dynamics as well on handling conflict in a healthy and tension diffusing way.

+Handy arrows to have in your quiver.

+I'm always looking for recommendations around these topics to fill up my reading backlog so reach out to me on twitter or linkedin if you have suggestions on where I should read next.

 # Conclusion

 Coaching and technical leadership is a really rewarding challenge that I hadn't quite expected in my career.
 It also requires a lot of long range thinking as the time it takes to change people's behaviours is measured in weeks and months.
 I have become too used to computers doing what I want in seconds and minutes.